santiagoWilli/finizens-fullstack-challenge/README.md

 The RESTful API has been developed following BDD so every decision was taken due to what the Gherkin functional tests expected.
 I have also added more functional tests that I believe were missing such as those for the `GET /orders` endpoint.

+Both backend and frontend are run using development tools (php in-built server & vue-cli-service serve) for simplicity and a quick solution for the technical test.

 I'm certain both backend and frontend could be refactored and improved.
 However, I have already spent a lot of time with this technical test and I cannot dedicate more time to it.
 I would really appreciate any suggestions for improvement.